microtrain/bootcamp/01-DevEnvironment/03-SystemBasics.md

 # System Basics
-In this section we will learn use some of the basic Linux commands from the previous section to install a few basic software packages.
+In this section, we will use some of the basic Linux commands from the previous section to install a few basic software packages.

-Login in to your system and open a terminal window using ```Ctrl + Alt + T```.
+Log into your system and open a terminal window using ```Ctrl + Alt + T```.
 Then type the following commands.
 Pressing enter after each command.

 ```sh
 sudo apt update
 sudo apt upgrade
 ```
-Lets look at these commands a little closer.
+Let's look at these commands a little closer.
-* [sudo](https://help.ubuntu.com/community/RootSudo) - in short ```sudo``` will run what ever commands that follow it with root level privileges.
+* [sudo](https://help.ubuntu.com/community/RootSudo) - in short ```sudo``` will run whatever commands that follow it with root-level privileges.
 * [```apt```](http://manpages.ubuntu.com/manpages/zesty/man8/apt.8.html) - [Apt](https://help.ubuntu.com/lts/serverguide/apt.html) is a package manager for Linux.
 This works by maintaining a list of remote repositories from which packages can be installed.
 Most of the management is done automatically.
     * ```apt update``` - tells the system to update everything it knows about the repositories.
     * ```apt upgrade``` - tells the system to upgrade all packages to their latest versions.

 ## [Terminator](https://gnometerminator.blogspot.com/p/introduction.html)

 Terminator is a terminal emulator that allows for multiple tabs and split screens.
-This makes life a lot easier when you are dealing with several command line applications and background processes all at once.
+This makes life a lot easier when you are dealing with several command-line applications and background processes all at once.

 ```sh
 sudo apt install terminator
 ```
 Now close your terminal window and use [Dash](https://help.ubuntu.com/lts/ubuntu-help/unity-dash-intro.html) to find and open Terminator.
 Open Dash ```Super + F``` and type _terminator_ into the search field.
 Click the Terminator icon to launch Terminator.
-You'll notice the Terminator icon is now in the [Launcher](https://help.ubuntu.com/stable/ubuntu-help/unity-launcher-intro.html) right click the Terminator icon and select _Lock to Launcher_ from the context menu.
+You'll notice the Terminator icon is now in the [Launcher](https://help.ubuntu.com/stable/ubuntu-help/unity-launcher-intro.html) right-click the Terminator icon and select _Lock to Launcher_ from the context menu.

 ## [VIM](http://www.vim.org/)

-An old school command line text editor.
-This is really nice to know when you need to edit files on a server or directly on a command line.
+An old school command-line text editor.
+This is nice to know when you need to edit files on a server or directly on a command-line.

 ```sh
 sudo apt install vim